Governance and Parameter Control

 - evolve as the surrounding environment changes

-On the other side, too much flexibility undermines exactly the qualities the system is meant to provide:
+But too much flexibility undermines exactly the qualities the system is meant to provide:

 - neutrality